tonyghouse/springpractice/README.md

-# Springpractice by Kammullu Ghouse
+# Springpractice by Tony Ghouse

 Practice projects of Spring MVC and Spring Boot